Canada Visitor Visa Policy Reforms: Three Reasons Permitted Only After May 2025

 Q2: I have a multiple-entry visa till 2026.
 May I still use it?

-Yes, you may continue using your current visa, which is still valid, but your purpose must now be in accordance with the new approved purposes.
+Yes, you may continue using your current visa, which remains valid; however, your purpose must now align with the new approved purposes.
 If border officials suspect you of having an unwarranted purpose, you might still be denied entry by border officials if you’re suspected of having an unwarranted purpose.

 Q3: Will your impact be on Super Visas for parents and grandparents?

-No. Super Visas are a separate category that allows long-term family visits for parents and grandparents of Canadian citizens and PR holders.
+No. Super Visas are a separate category that allows long-term family visits for parents and grandparents of Canadian citizens and permanent residents.
 They remain unaffected by this change.

 Q4: Can I apply for permanent residence while on a visitor visa?